Freelance scams are an unfortunate part of life as a freelancer.

 The free sample request

-This scam targets newer writers who are eager to prove their value.
-However, writers of any experience level can fall victim to this scheme.
+This scam targets newer freelance writers who are eager to prove their value and book work.

 In this scam, freelancers will apply for a job only to be told they need free work so the company can evaluate their skills first-hand.
-The company usually wants to get as much free work as possible and never intends to pay any of its freelancers.
+The company usually wants to get as much free work as possible and never intends to pay.

-To avoid this, build a portfolio on ClearVoice so you can showcase your writing samples and past work.
+To avoid this, build a portfolio on ClearVoice or your own website so you can showcase your writing samples and past work.
 Then, offer that to potential clients so they can see your skills for themselves.

 Impersonating a legitimate business